slebok/slebok/stories/prolog-fj-tapl/main.md

 The cut is inserted to satisfy the testing framework; it eliminates choicepoints.
 However, all choicepoints should eventually lead to failure. %CHECKME which is why the cuts should be removed, so that the latter can be shown by testing.

 The evaluation rules themselves are implemented as follows.
+Note that the syntactic forms (@Ralf%CHECKME: better term?) of the original rules have been replaced by terms coding the types of the corresponding nodes of the (abstract) syntax tree. @Ralf%CHECKME: If possible, should I try to retain the original syntactic form?
+The generality of such a venture would depend on all syntactic forms always be representable in Prolog syntax.
+I am kind of scared by the problems this might cause.

 Note that all cuts have been inserted only to remove vain choicepoints.

 #### E-ProjNew